 As founder and director, Karra Eloff brings together psychology, theology, and communication to shape The Lament Project.
 This unique blend ensures every resource is highly practical, biblically rich, trauma informed, and scalable for churches and communities worldwide.

-Karra also consults for global companies on chronic illness/persistent pain and high-performance in the workplace, an area she and innovative employers believes is a new frontier of workplace mental health and wellbeing (more information here).
+Karra also consults for global companies on chronic illness/persistent pain and high-performance in the workplace, an area she and innovative employers believe is a new frontier of workplace mental health and wellbeing (more information here).

 She is an international keynote speaker and author of The Chronic Pain Couple® (now translated into multiple languages) which provides people navigating pain and illness, a practical path to living and loving remarkably.